Board of Directors 2013-2015

 Alex served for eight years in the Florida House of Representatives where he was Chair of Criminal Justice Appropriations.
 In 2000, he was elected to the Florida Senate and re-elected to this legislative body in 2004 and 2006.
 During his legislative career, he held many leadership positions including Senate Majority Leader, Senate Majority Whip, Chair of the Miami-Dade Legislative Delegation and Chair of the Committees on Judiciary, Criminal Justice and Education.
 Most recently, he served as the Senate Rules Committee Chair until November, 2010.

 Theresa Francis-Thomas is a Director of the League of Women Voters of Florida.
 Theresa has lived in the Orlando area for the past 25 years.
-She is a proud parent of her 23 year old son who serves in the military.
 Theresa has spent most of her career with a background in public service.
-She has served as a Legislative Aide, a Business Analyst, and for almost 30 years worked for the Florida Department of Revenue in various positions including her current position, Tax Audit Supervisor.
-She volunteers with the American Red Cross as a disaster assessment team member.
-Further, she is a runner and a quilter.
-She earned her bachelor’s degree at Jacksonville University as well as attended the University of Central Florida for post-baccalaureate work in accounting.
-Theresa is currently, the Chair of the Budget Committee for the League of Women Voters of Florida and is looking forward to expanding her service as a League member.
+She has served as a Legislative Aide, a Business Analyst, and for almost 30 years worked for the Florida Department of Revenue and currently is a Tax Audit Supervisor.
+She also volunteers with the American Red Cross.
+Furthermore, she enjoys spending time with her friends, reading, running, quilting and cooking.
+At Jacksonville University she earned her bachelor’s degree in Management and Economics and continues post-baccalaureate work in accounting at the University of Central Florida.
+Theresa previously served as the Chair of the Budget Committee for the FLWV and currently serves as a member of the Board, LWVF.

 Chuck is a lifelong resident of Florida, having grown-up in Winter Park.
 He is a graduate of Duke University, with two majors - Mathematics and Public Policy, and an entrepreneur who has, among other things, produced local television programs.
 Chuck also has been for some years, and presently is, president of a residential investment and rehabilitation company.